chris-tanyx/YingXinTan.github.io/UROP_Project_page.md

 <p align="center"><img src="images/UROP_img1.png?raw=true"/></p>

 Then comes determining whether the tremor is subclinical or not.
 The relative hand-arm movements are expressed in joint angles.
 And using the equation below, the tremor rating is calculated.
 A rating value of less than 0.5 is subclinical, conversely would be clinical tremors.
-After separating the data, the tremor of clinical tremors were selected for this research.
+After separating the data, the tremor of clinical tremors were selected for this research.<br>

 ```math
 Tremor\,rating = 2.6496 + 0.3071*log\,\theta_{W FE_{RMS}} + 0.0731*log\,\theta_{W AA_{RMS}} + 0.1843*log\,\theta_{E PS_{RMS}} + 0.0988*log\,\theta_{E FE_{RMS}}